MultiSafepay/docs/content/online-payments/payment-pages.md

     Click **Edit template** (top-left corner).

     **Duplicating styling to another template**
     Click **Apply style from** (top-right corner).
-Save the template to the relevant website.
+Save the template to the relevant site.

-5. To save the finished template to the relevant website, click **Submit website**.
+5. To save the finished template to the relevant site, click **Submit website**.

 </details>